-Two medical scientists at NHS Greater Glasgow and Clyde’s Gartnavel General Hospital
+Three medical scientists and engineers at NHS Greater Glasgow and Clyde’ s Gartnavel General Hospital have taken their unique eye screening system to the next level.

 The new screening system can potentially save peoples’ eyesight because of its early detection technology.

-Sophisticated software developed by the two medical physicists, provides diagnosis and monitoring of retinal problems at a very early stage, including tunnel vision problems, vein occlusions or blockages.
+Sophisticated software already developed by the medical physicists, provides diagnosis and monitoring of retinal problems at a very early stage, including tunnel vision problems, vein occlusions or blockages.

-Dr Parks and Dr Keating, based at the Tennent Institute of Ophthalmology within the hospital, have spent 14 years refining their system, known as multifocal electrophysiology.
+In a collaboration between the Medical Device Unit, Department of Clinical Physics and Bioengineering and the Tennent Institute of Ophthalmology within the hospital, the medical scientists have spent 16 years refining their system, known as multifocal electrophysiology.

 Dr Keating explained: “This system takes measurements from several hundred areas of the retina and these signal responses offer a map of the retinal function.